-San Diego Prescription Drug Defense Lawyer
+San Diego Prescription Drug Defense Lawyers

 - Obtains, or even tries to obtain, a prescribed drug from a doctor by means of fraud, deceit, or by withholding important information, such as the fact that he is addicted to prescription drugs.